 Clinic Physiotherapy assessments are available for your everyday aches and pains, sports injuries and after surgery.
 This may include, for example neck, back, shoulder, hips, knees, ankle, elbow, foot or hand pain.
-This would entail taking a full history of your current problem followed by a physical examination.
+A Physiotherapy session would entail taking a full history of your current problem followed by a physical examination.
 We would examine your range of motion, strength, flexibility, balance and motor control.
 In some circumstances, where there may be an issue with your nerve, an assessment of your nervous system may include testing your reflexes and sensation.
 Book online for a Physiotherapy appointment now to start your journey to to recovery.

 Common injuries that are seen in the clinic:

 - Spinal pain such as back and neck (see our blog post on How to get relief from back pain with Physiotherapy and on How to Treat Neck Pain at Home.)